-cd ./hondoplus-v5.2/master
+cd./hondoplus-v5.2/master

 Compile and link the code using one of the makefiles listed in the table above.
-To install the code with the default compiler, type make -f makefile.X where X is the suffix to one of the makefiles listed in the table above.
+To install the code with the default compiler, type where X is the suffix to one of the makefiles listed in the table above.
 To install the code using the gnu g77 compiler, open the appropriate makefile for your system and follow the instructions that appear in the makefile.